vistalab-technion/cs236781/_pages/info.md

 Students are expected to watch and read the pre-requisite material, available from the couse [Lectures page]({{ site.baseurl }}/lectures) before each class.
-Viewing and/or reading the The pre-requisite material is **mandatory**.
+Viewing and/or reading the pre-requisite material is **mandatory**.

 | #    | Date         | Pre-requisite<br>(video) | Lecture<br>(in-class; Alex, Avi, Chaim)         | Tutorial<br>(in-class; Aviv)                | Homework   |